 A mistake I see a lot of brands make is they make the same video as their competitors.
 This sea of sameness makes it hard for buyers to know which brand to choose, so, typically, they will just buy the cheapest.

 For example, let’s say you own a company that sells anvils.
 If all the other anvil companies are making a video that shows the anvil on a table in their warehouse and talks about how great their anvil is, you have an opportunity to be the cool rugged anvil brand that everyone wants to do business with because your brand makes the viewer feel something.
 You want Wile E Coyote to drop his 69-year-old relationship with the ACME anvil company and be knocking on your door because you are the brand that will finally help him catch that road runner.

-Create the Right Type of Videos
+Create the Right Type of Marketing Video

 There are many different types of video.
 What is the right visual approach for your message?
 It shouldn’t be about what you like.
 It should be what is best for your message and the viewer of that message.
 I talk with a lot of brands who want to create video style that was popular 3 or 4 years ago.
 The best example of this are whiteboard videos; which, when done right, can be really impactful.